nofxx/subtitle_it/README.txt

 Copyright (c) 2008 Warlley Rezende, Marcos Piccinini Delay code by Giovanni Rapagnani
+Parts of subrip code by Marcin (tiraeth) Chwedziak

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the